views of the na pali coast from a boat tour

 Follow on Instagram: @Alecoutside

-How to Plan a Trip: 7-Day Kauai Itinerary
+How to Plan Your Trip: 7-Day Kauai Itinerary

 Author’s note 1: I spent nine days in Kauai, from Thursday night to Saturday night, but I understand not everyone can do that.
 I think seven days is plenty, but if you can opt for more, do so!

 Author’s note 2: Take this Kauai itinerary with a grain of salt.
-I highly recommend adjusting this to the weather and the expected weather conditions.
+I highly recommend adjusting this based on the current and expected weather conditions.
 Kauai has intense microclimates.
 This can result in significant variations in weather from one place to another.
 Feel free to move my itinerary around to make it work best for you and your family.

 Travel – Day 0